Skip to Content

 A trip to Hawaii isn’t complete without walking through at least one lava tube, and this one is 960 years old!
 Lava tubes are the result of lava flowing underground, hardening, and causing a crust.

-The molten lava continues to flow out to the ocean, eventually leaving the tunnel empty.
+The molten lava flows out to the ocean, eventually leaving the tunnel empty.
 The lava tubes are scattered all over the Hawaiian Islands and vary in size and length.

 Wa’anapanapa State Park – Mile 32

 With a black sandy beach, a blowhole, freshwater caves, and sea arches, what’s not to love about this popular stop on the Hana highway?
-If you’re limited in time on your self-driving tour, make this stop your priority.
+This stop now requires a reservation for stopping and parking.

 Please take my advice and wear some water shoes.
 Since the sun is blistering in Hawaii, the black sand absorbs the heat and makes it unbearable to stand on.
 The use of water shoes will prevent burns to your feet.